The Practice

 Drink plenty of water after practice, but not during.
 Through the breath and movement system, our aim is to generate an internal heat and a detoxifying sweat.
 Water interferes with this process and is saved for after the practice.

-The Mysore practice room is a mostly quiet, breath-filled, self-reflective space, and as such, is a cellphone free zone.
-No apple watches or cellphones are permitted.
 Please refrain from talking in the Mysore room, and please enter and leave quietly.
 Please ensure that when electronics are left in change rooms, that they are switched off.

 If you happen to arrive during the opening chant, please wait until it is finished to enter the room.